Tobacco Region Revitalization Commission

 Application Process and Evaluation Criteria:

 The application is due September 15, 2019.
-Awards are anticipated to be made by the end of September.
+Applicants will be notified via e-mail by the end of October 2019.

 The total number of awards will be based on available funding and loan balances of eligible applicants.
 Priority will be given to graduates who are from Tobacco Region localities – those whose permanent residence was in the Tobacco Region for at least 12 months prior to attending college.